saratkumar17mss040/Coding-challenges/README.md

 45.Write a javaScript program to create two 2x3 matrix and add, subtract, multiply and divide the matrixes. -basicArrayMath.js

-46.Write a javaScript program to create a correlation matrix from a dataframe of same data type.
+46.Write a javaScript program to create a correlation matrix from a 2D Array of same data type. -correlationMatrix.js -d3.txt

+47.Write a javaScript program to create an array of two 3x3 matrices each with 3 rows and 3 columns from given two Objects. - threeCrossThree.js

+48.Write a javaScript program to convert a given matrix to a 1D array. - flatten.js

+49.Write a javaScript program to create an array of specified number of rows and columns - rowsColumns.js

+50.Write a javaScript program to generate random quotes - randomQuotes.js